DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 Memory Allocation
 ^^^^^^^^^^^^^^^^^

-On EAL initialisation, all memsegs are setup as part of the malloc heap.
+On EAL initialization, all memsegs are setup as part of the malloc heap.
 This setup involves placing a dummy structure at the end with ``BUSY`` state, which may contain a sentinel value if ``CONFIG_RTE_MALLOC_DEBUG`` is enabled, and a proper :ref:`element header<malloc_elem>` with ``FREE`` at the start